Lesbian: Television

 Television began to address homosexuality much later than film.
 Local talk shows in the late 1950s first addressed homosexuality by inviting panels of experts (usually not gay themselves) to discuss the problems of gay men in society.
 Lesbianism was rarely included.
-The first time a lesbian was portrayed on network television was the NBC drama The Eleventh Hour in the early 1960s, in a teleplay about an actress who feels she is persecuted by her female director, and in distress, calls a psychiatrist who explains she is a latent lesbian who has deep-rooted guilt about her feelings for women.
-When she realizes this, she is able to pursue heterosexual relationships, which are portrayed as "healthy".
+The first time a lesbian was portrayed on network television was the NBC drama The Eleventh Hour in the early 1960s, which ended with the lesbian character being "converted" to heterosexuality.

-Invisibility for lesbians continued in the 1970s when homosexuality became the subject of dramatic portrayals, first with medical dramas (The Bold Ones, Marcus Welby, M.D., Medical Center) featuring primarily male patients coming out to doctors, or staff members coming out to other staff members.
+Lesbian invisibility in TV continued into the 1970s, even as male homosexuality and coming-out reveals became the subject of dramas (The Bold Ones, Marcus Welby, M.D., Medical Center).
 These shows allowed homosexuality to be discussed clinically, with the main characters guiding troubled gay characters or correcting homophobic antagonists, while simultaneously comparing homosexuality to psychosis, criminal behavior, or drug use.

 Another stock plot device in the 1970s was the gay character in a police drama.
 They served as victims of blackmail or anti-gay violence, but more often as criminals.
-Beginning in the late 1960s with N.Y.P.D., Police Story, and Police Woman, the use of homosexuals in stories became much more prevalent, according to Vito Russo, as a response to their higher profiles in gay activism.
+Beginning in the late 1960s with N.Y.P.D., Police Story, and Police Woman, the use of homosexuals in stories became much more prevalent.
 Lesbians were included as villains, motivated to murder by their desires, internalized homophobia, or fear of being exposed as homosexual.
 One episode of Police Woman earned protests by the National Gay Task Force before it aired for portraying a trio of murderous lesbians who killed retirement home patients for their money.
 NBC edited the episode because of the protests, but a sit-in was staged in the head of NBC's offices.

-In the middle of the 1970s, gay men and lesbians began to appear as police officers or detectives facing coming out issues.
-This did not extend to CBS' groundbreaking show Cagney & Lacey in 1982, starring two female police detectives.
-CBS production made conscious attempts to soften the characters so they would not appear to be lesbians.
-In 1991, a bisexual lawyer portrayed by Amanda Donohoe on L.A.
-Law shared the first significant lesbian kiss on primetime television with Michele Greene, stirring a controversy despite being labeled "chaste" by The Hollywood Reporter.
+In the middle of the 1970s, gay men and lesbians began to appear as police officers or detectives.
+Other shows, such as the 1982Cagney & Lacey made conscious attempts to soften the two ground-breaking two female detective characters so they would not appear to be lesbians.
+In 1991, a bisexual lawyer character on L.A.
+Law shared the first significant lesbian kiss on primetime television, stirring a controversy despite being labeled "chaste" by The Hollywood Reporter.